databrickslabs/dbldatagen/docs/core/getting-started.md

 dfs = generate(spark, plan)
 ```

-`generate` resolves the plan (ordering tables so parents build before
+`generate` resolves the plan.
+During resolution, tables are ordered
-children), then returns a `dict` mapping each table name to its
+so that parents build before children).
+Tables are then built and
-`DataFrame`:
+returned in a `dict` that maps each table name to its `DataFrame`:

 ```python
 dfs["customers"].show(5)